Skip to main content

 • Charitable Remainder Trusts (CRTs): These trusts allow individuals to donate assets to a charity while retaining an income stream for a specified period.
 The donated assets are removed from the taxable estate, and the donor may receive a charitable deduction.

-3. Utilizing the Marital Deduction
+3. Utilizing the marital deduction

 The unlimited marital deduction allows for the transfer of assets between spouses without incurring estate taxes.
 By taking advantage of this deduction, married couples can defer estate taxes until the death of the surviving spouse.
 Additionally, the use of a Qualified Terminable Interest Property (QTIP) Trust can provide income to the surviving spouse while preserving the principal for other beneficiaries, such as children from a previous marriage.

-4. Portability of the Federal Estate Tax Exemption
+4. Portability of the federal estate tax exemption

 While Oregon does not have a portability provision for its estate tax, the federal estate tax exemption is portable between spouses.
 This means that if one spouse does not use their entire federal estate tax exemption, the unused portion can be transferred to the surviving spouse.
 To take advantage of this, the estate must file a federal estate tax return (Form 706) and elect portability.

-5. Valuation Discounts
+5. Valuation discounts

 For estates that include interests in closely-held businesses or family limited partnerships, valuation discounts can be applied to reduce the taxable value of these interests.
 Discounts for lack of marketability and lack of control can significantly lower the estate tax liability.
 However, it is important to work with a qualified appraiser to ensure that the discounts are properly applied and documented.

-6. Annual Exclusion Gifts
+6. Annual exclusion gifts

 In addition to the federal gift tax exemption, individuals can make annual exclusion gifts to reduce the size of their estate.
-For 2024, the annual exclusion amount is $17,000 per recipient.
+For 2024, the annual exclusion amount is $18,000 per recipient.
 By making regular annual exclusion gifts, individuals can transfer significant wealth over time without incurring gift taxes or reducing their lifetime gift tax exemption.

 7. Family Limited Partnerships (FLPs)